jnozzi/cocoadev.com/markdown/AutoReleasePool.md

-To understand any of the stuff I'm talking about here, you should be familiar with the basic concept of General/RetainingAndReleasing objects.
+To understand any of the stuff I'm talking about here, you should be familiar with the basic concept of RetainingAndReleasing objects.

-In that article, we talked about how sending General/AnObject the autorelease message would not actually release that object right away, but instead keep it around a little longer before it goes away.
+In that article, we talked about how sending AnObject the autorelease message would not actually release that object right away, but instead keep it around a little longer before it goes away.

-This is something that's desirable when you want a method to release General/AnObject it returns, but want to give the method's caller a chance to retain the returned object.
+This is something that's desirable when you want a method to release AnObject it returns, but want to give the method's caller a chance to retain the returned object.

-The thing that's working behind the scenes to make this happen is the General/AutoReleasePool.
+The thing that's working behind the scenes to make this happen is the AutoReleasePool.

-As soon as you call the autorelease message on General/AnObject, Cocoa creates another object called General/AutoReleasePool that will retain the object for a short time before releasing it again automatically.
+As soon as you call the autorelease message on AnObject, Cocoa creates another object called AutoReleasePool that will retain the object for a short time before releasing it again automatically.
 That's what bridges the gap between the release from the creator method and the (possible) retain from the caller.

-This involves a lot of work, so to avoid sluggish performance you should only use it when you really need that General/AutoReleasePool to be created.
+This involves a lot of work, so to avoid sluggish performance you should only use it when you really need that AutoReleasePool to be created.

-The good thing is: You don't really have to do any work to get this done; the system normally automatically takes care of everything directly related to the General/AutoReleasePool.
-You can, however create your own General/AutoReleasePool for any given context.
-If you do, all the autorelease calls in that context will automatically use that new General/AutoReleasePool.
+The good thing is: You don't really have to do any work to get this done; the system normally automatically takes care of everything directly related to the AutoReleasePool.
+You can, however create your own AutoReleasePool for any given context.
+If you do, all the autorelease calls in that context will automatically use that new AutoReleasePool.

 More on this (including examples) can be found in this article: